canonical/ubuntu.com/templates/kubernetes/docs/upgrading.md

 This includes:

-- Docker
+- containerd
 - easyrsa
 - etcd
-- flannel, calico or other CNI
+- calico, flannel or other CNI charms

 Note that this may include other applications which you may have installed, such as Elasticsearch, Prometheus, Nagios, Helm, etc.

 <a id='upgrading-containerd'> </a>

 ### Upgrading Containerd

-By default, Versions 1.15 and later use Containerd as the container runtime.
+By default, **Charmed Kubernetes** 1.15 and later use Containerd as the container runtime.
 This subordinate charm can be upgraded with the command:

 ```bash